wombleton/gitlaw-nz/acts/P/Parental Leave and Employment Protection Act 1987.md

     (2) The purpose is for that person or another person to receive or to continue to receive any payment or entitlement under this Part.

-    (3) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding $5,000\.
+    (3) A person who commits an offence against this section is liable on conviction to a fine not exceeding $5,000\.

-    (4) An information in respect of an offence against this section may be laid at any time within 6 months after the earlier of---
+    (4) A charging document in respect of an offence against this section may be filed at any time within 6 months after the earlier of---

     *   (a) the date when the alleged offence first became known to the department; and